ASFHyP3/hyp3-docs/docs/sentinel1.md

   Sentinel-1D is positioned one day behind the original Sentinel-1C (former Sentinel-1B) orbit.

 Each Sentinel-1 satellite has a 12-day repeat cycle, and they all use the same orbit pattern.
-When there are two active sensors in the constellation, their orbits are offset 180 degrees to allow repeat passes every 6 days.
+When there are two active sensors in the constellation, their orbits are offset to allow repeat passes every 6 days.
 In this scenario, most global landmasses are imaged every 12 days.
 However, some areas of particular interest to the EC, including Europe and areas undergoing rapid changes due to uplift or subsidence activity, are imaged every 6 days.